Academic preparation for Dental School

 Hear from Practicing Dentists:

 How Dental School Works: A great article about the path to dentistry, tips along the way and suggestions on how to apply and survive dental school.
-It's written by a practicing dentist and he gives his account of his path to dental school from high school to early practice.
-He gives a realistic account of what motivation you need to be a dentist.
+It's written by a practicing dentist, Dr. Jerry Gordon, and gives an account of his path to dental school from high school to early practice.
+It provides a realistic account of what motivation you need to be a dentist.

 SUMMER DENTAL PROGRAMS

-Dentistry: University of Detroit Mercy School of Dentistry, Summer Enrichment Program welcomes applications for their 2018 summer program.
-To learn more specifics, visit their student video on YouTube link or click here for application specifics.
-Deadline March 2, 2018.
+Dentistry: University of Detroit Mercy School of Dentistry, Summer Enrichment Program welcomes applications for their 2019 summer program.
+Deadline March 1, 2019.